SkyeFull90/skyeServiceDir/cyberSec/secAnalyst.md

 Modem: A device that connects your router to the internet and bring access to the LAN

 Virtualization tools: Pieces of software that performs network operations

+## Cloud Networks

+Cloud computing: The practice of using of using remote servers, app;ications, and network services that are on the the inernet instead of local phsical devices.

+## More Netowrk Security

+Data packet: A basic unit of information that travels from one device to another within network.